Islamic banking and finance: Other Sharia-compliant financial instruments

-Like conventional bonds, sukuk have expiration dates.
-But instead of receiving interest payments on money lent as bonds do, sukuk holders are given "(nominal) part-ownership of an asset" from which they receive income "either from profits generated by that asset or from rental payments made by the issuer".
+Like conventional bonds, sukuk have expiration dates, but instead of receiving interest payments on money lent as bonds do, sukuk holders are given "(nominal) part-ownership of an asset" from which they receive income "either from profits generated by that asset or from rental payments made by the issuer".

-The part ownership element and (at least in theory) the lack of a guaranteed repayment of initial investment resembles equity instruments.
+The part ownership element and (at least in theory) the lack of a guaranteed repayment of initial investment resemble equity instruments.
 However, in practice, most sukuk are "asset-based" rather than "asset-backed"—their assets are not truly owned by their Special Purpose Vehicle, and (like conventional bonds), their holders have recourse to the originator if there is a shortfall in payments.

 The sukuk market began to take off around 2000 and as of 2013, sukuk represent 0.25 percent of global bond markets.
-The value of the total outstanding sukuk as of the end of 2014 was $294 billion, with $188 billion from Asia, and $95.5 billion from the countries of the Gulf Cooperation Council.
+The total value of outstanding sukuk as of the end of 2014 was $294 billion, with $188 billion from Asia, and $95.5 billion from the countries of the Gulf Cooperation Council.
 Demand for sukuk should able to support further growth.